 There’s some wiggle room—but we’re talking yards, not miles.
 If you get caught by the Balloon Ladies, you’ll be stuck on a bus at the next sweep point and driven back to the staging area.

 RunDisney in Florida uses the PhotoPass photography system.
 This means annual passholders and guests with Memory Maker will have complete access to their photos.
 Everyone else will either have to buy them individually or via Memory Maker (or some other package Disney offers).
+You can read more about these systems in our Guide to Disney World PhotoPass and Memory Maker.

 Not all character stops have Photopass—the occassional (to use a loaded term for this) “minor” character will not have a Photopass photographer.
 For those characters, you’ll have to have their Cast Member handler take your picture on your device.